-• If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2, on the next page, to learn what you can do.
+• If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do.

 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?